cmurphyUSAID/implementation-guide/index.md

 permalink: /
 layout: hero
 filename: index.md
-title: USAID WIP
+title: USAID Implementation Guide Homepage
 ---

-Lorem Ipsum

 This is a site for implementation guidance of [USAID's Development Data policy (ADS 579)](http://pdf.usaid.gov/pdf_docs/pbaab096.pdf).
 The intention of open data is to share information from USAID funded programs in such a way that others outside of the program could use it.